spring-io/dataflow.spring.io/README.md

   </a>
 </p>

+# Dataflow.spring.io is no longer maintained as an open-source project by Broadcom, Inc.

+## For information about extended support or commercial options for Spring Cloud Data Flow, please read the official blog post [here](https://spring.io/blog/2025/04/21/spring-cloud-data-flow-commercial).

 ## Introduction

 This project contains the Markdown files that get automatically generated as documentation and guides for the [Spring Cloud Data Flow Microsite](https://dataflow.spring.io/) site.